-- 1 Turn off your computer. - 2 Insert the system recovery disc into the optical drive or connect the USB key and turn on the computer. - 3 When the DELL logo appears, press F12 immediately to access the boot menu.

-(i) NOTE: If you wait too long and the operating system logo appears, continue to wait until your computer loads the operating system; then, restart your computer and try again.
+- 1 Turn off your computer. - 2 Insert the system recovery disc into the optical drive or connect the USB key and turn on the computer. - When the DELL logo appears, press F12 immediately to access the boot menu. - NOTE: If you wait too long and the operating system logo appears, continue to wait until your computer loads the operating system; then, restart your computer and try again. - 4 Highlight the media you are using to restore, and press Enter.

-- 4 Highlight the media you are using to restore, and press Enter. - 5 If prompted, quickly press any key to boot from the boot device. - 6 Follow the instructions on the screen to complete the recovery process.
+- 5 If prompted, quickly press any key to boot from the boot device. - 6 Follow the on-screen instructions to complete the recovery process.